 Born 1983; St Albans UK.

 Current work is exploring the extent to which histories of technology can be used to reflect on the outcomes of an expanded computational world.
-Issues surrounding the notion of work, production, decision and change combine with an search for new spaces created between data and knowledge, speed and attention, spaces which are home to changing behaviours enabled by technology of all kinds.
+Issues surrounding the notion of work, production, decision and change all combine in a search for new narrative spaces created between data and knowledge, speed and attention, spaces which are home to changing behaviours enabled by technology of all kinds.